ruizguille/rag-from-scratch/README.md

     poetry install
     ```

-2. Create a `.env` file in the backend folder copying the `.env.example` file provided and set the required environment variable:
+2. Create a `.env` file copying the `.env.example` file provided and set the required environment variable:
     - `GROQ_API_KEY`: Your Groq API key.

 ## Running the Application